nyoungstudios/alfa/README.md

 - You can pass multiple items to all the above options, and it will evaluate them in that order.
 For example,
   - `./install.sh -c config1.toml -c config2.toml -f list1.txt -f list2.txt`.
   - `./install.sh -c config1.toml -c config2.toml --install name1 --install name2`.
-- `--exit` (`-e`) runs it in strict mode (will fail and exit immediately if a step fails)
+- `--exit` (`-e`) runs it in strict mode (will fail and exit immediately if a step fails).
-- `--run-zsh` (`-r`) runs zsh after all of the installation is done so you can see the changes without restarting the terminal (I am bias towards zsh, but hope to make this installer a bit less opinionated in the future)
+- `--run-shell` (`-r`) runs the specified shell in login mode after the completion of the installation so you can see the changes without restarting the terminal.

 ## Other Cool Features